Fiserv/unified-merchant-master/docs/specification/merchant/MerchantAddress.md

-# Merchant Owner
+# Merchant Address
-* **Description**: Essential information about merchant owner, including demographic details, and contact information.
-This is a critical information for every principal owner of a merchant.
+* **Description**: Essential information about physical business address of a merchant for official purposes and communication.
 * **API section**: root
 * **Table Name**: MERCHANT_ADDRESS